logo

 5. Aesthetic Appeal

 Rocks come in a wide range of sizes, colors, and textures, allowing for endless design possibilities.
-Whether you prefer a modern, minimalist look or a more natural, rustic appearance, rocks can be arranged to suit any style.
+Whether you prefer a modern, minimalist look or a more natural, rustic appearance, rocks can be arranged to suit any style and kept in place with a simple rock glue.

 6. Longevity